 What’s an accelerated degree?

 Accelerated degrees let you fast-track your study and graduate in just two years.
+We've outlined all you need to know if you're considering an accelerated degree.

 Accelerated degrees (also known as two-year degrees, or three-year degrees in Scotland) are full bachelor’s degrees (undergraduate courses) you can complete in a condensed time period.